 Particular attention given to the various methods of preparation and construction of all forms of castings.

 DENTAL ECONOMICS, ETHICS, AND RADIOLOGY

-Special lectures on these important branches will be delivered from time to time by members of the faculty and eminent members of the profession, and special instruction in X-Ray work, by demonstrations in the clinic.
+Special lectures on these important branches will be delivered from time to time by members of the faculty and eminent members of the profession.